 7. Review, discussion and possible action- new Human Resources (HR) policy for leave donation

-8. Review, discussion and possible action- Santa Cruz County litigation timeline Tolling Agreement - Beginning around 2014 and continuing through April 2024, former Santa Cruz County Treasurer Elizabeth Gutfahr (“Gutfahr”) is alleged to have embezzled approximately $38,712,371 of funds held by the Treasurer (“Gutfahr’s Fraud”).
+8. Review, discussion and possible action- Santa Cruz County litigation timeline Tolling Agreements - Beginning around 2014 and continuing through April 2024, former Santa Cruz County Treasurer Elizabeth Gutfahr (“Gutfahr”) is alleged to have embezzled approximately $38,712,371 of funds held by the Treasurer (“Gutfahr’s Fraud”).
 These funds were taken from the County, the Treasurer, and the school and fire districts within the County.
-The districts, including SEFD, may have legal claims or causes of action against the County and/or the Treasurer arising from Gutfahr’s Fraud.
-To give all the parties time to investigate and research the legal issues, the parties wish to toll the legal deadlines for filing claims and or lawsuits to recover losses from Gutfahr’s Fraud.
+The districts, including SEFD, may have legal claims or causes of action against Gutfahr, the County, the Treasurer, the State of Arizona and the Auditor General arising from Gutfahr’s Fraud.
+To give all the parties time to investigate and research the legal issues, the parties wish to toll the legal deadlines for filing certain claims and or lawsuits to recover losses from Gutfahr’s Fraud.
 Presently, SEFD estimates its losses at approximately $40,000 over the ten-year period of Gutfahr’s Fraud.
 The Board will meet in executive, [closed] session, pursuant to A.R.S.
-38-431.03 (A)(3) and (4), for legal advice and to consider its position with respect to litigation and the proposed agreement to toll the applicable litigation timelines.
+38-431.03 (A)(3) and (4), for legal advice and to consider its position with respect to litigation and the proposed agreements to toll the applicable litigation timelines.
 Any legal action will be taken in open session.

 9. Consideration of agenda items for future meetings